 The sonar technology used to map out Lau's Hong Kong office is used again to track down The Joker during the climax.

 Also, Harvey's coin is introduced early in the film, which he later uses when he becomes Two-Face.

 The film introduces one in the form of the Bat's faulty auto-pilot.
 It becomes relevant later when Bruce uses the Bat to dump a bomb out at sea, but has to pilot it manually due to the auto-pilot being faulty.

 And then subverted when it's revealed Bruce had fixed the auto-pilot and used his "death" to make a new life.

 In Bean: The Ultimate Disaster Movie, several items which are only briefly seen at the start of the film come into play much later (such as the M&M's, and the laxatives).

 Blade Runner.
-Early in the movie is shown creating small figurines out of paper (origami) and matchsticks.
-At the end of the movie Deckard finds one outside his apartment, letting him (and the audience) know that Gaff had been there and not killed Rachael.
+Early in the movie Gaff is shown creating small figurines out of paper (origami) and matchsticks.
+At the end of the movie Deckard finds one outside his apartment, letting him (and the audience) know that Gaff had been there and not killed Rachel.